Anne Smith, A Point of Longing 3, 2020

 Kerri Bouie

-Kerri Bouie is a Partner at Wingate Hughes Architects.
+Kerri Bouie is a Director at The M Group Architects

 Scott Cryer